Vi Gale: Career

-Following the end of World War II, she found employment authoring product promotions and steadily started writing poems and short stories in the 1950s.
+Following the end of World War II, she found employment authoring product promotions and started writing poems and short stories in the 1950s.
 Gale's work was published in minor magazines and reviews, and she won the Oregon Poetry Prize in 1954.
 In 1955, she met poet May Sarton at a writer's conference at the University of Colorado Boulder, and was encouraged by Sarton to continue writing poetry.
 Gale won the 1958 Swallow Press New Poetry Series Award.
 In 1959, she sent a poetry collection to publisher Alan Swallow, who became her mentor and brought out her first book, Several Houses, that year.
 Gale's second book, Love Always, followed six years later.
-Throughout the 1960s, she additionally connected with contemporaneously Swedish poetry and read it.
+Throughout the 1960s, she connected with contemporary Swedish poetry.
 Gale began teaching as director of creative writing workshops at the Young Women's Christian Association in 1962, was the writer-in-residence for Eastern Oregon College in 1968, and lectured at Clatsop Community College in 1969.

-She authored Nineteen Ing Poems in 1970, then Clouded Sea a year later, and Clouded Sea in 1974.
+She authored Nineteen Ing Poems in 1970, then Clouded Sea in 1974.
 In 1974, Gale established the small publishing house Prescott Street Press, to promote unknown authors and produce affordable books that were well-designed.
 The publishing house received initial support from grants by the National Endowment for the Arts and had national distribution and helped to begin the career of several writers.
 Her final writing of poems, Odd Flowers & Short-Eared Owls, was self-published in 1984.
 Gale contributed to Colorado Quarterly, December, Kansas Magazine, Midwest Quarterly Review, Northwest Review, Poetry Northwest, Poetry (Chicago), Pacific Spectator among other publications.
 Her work was featured in the books Oregon Signatures in 1959, Golden Year: The Poetry Society of American Anthology in 1960, and NW Manuscript Poems in 1966.

 Personal life

 Gale married Jim Gale in 1942.
-She died in 2007, having lived the whole of her adult life in Oregon and having never went back to Sweden.
+She died in 2007, having lived the whole of her adult life in Oregon and having never gone back to Sweden.

 Method and legacy

-The poems of Gale came from personal experiences and memories, with a few of them featuring Scandinavian recollections, and several displaying "a keen sense of place".
+Gale's poems came from personal experiences and memories, with some featuring Scandinavian recollections, and several displaying "a keen sense of place".
 She said she was highly encouraged by opening up American poetry by the Beat Generation.
 Through Gale's career, she wrote in a more experimental and relaxed away from "the slightly formal feel of the strict stanzaic patterns in her early work".

 Her work, Several Houses, was selected as one of 100 Oregon books from 1800 to 2000 by the Oregon Cultural Heritage Commission as "best representing the state's literary heritage" in 2003.
-In February 2008, a celebration of the life and career of Gale took place in Portland and attended by several poets.
-The Lewis & Clark College Special Collections and Archives holds a collection relating to Gale.
-They include her biographical information, personal correspondence, photographs, poetry manuscripts, and teaching materials connected to her life and other materials about Prescott Street Press.
+In February 2008, a celebration of the life and career of Gale took place in Portland.
+The Lewis & Clark College Special Collections and Archives holds a collection relating to Gale, including her biographical information, personal correspondence, photographs, poetry manuscripts, and teaching materials connected to her life and other materials about Prescott Street Press.